What is Active Release Techniques (ART)?

 - Recurrent episodes of disabling headaches

-ART is exceptionally helpful for people living with chronic pain syndromes, such as the elderly and younger individuals who are actively involved in dynamic physical activities, either professional or recreational.
-In addition, anyone who has been unable to get optimal pain relief through traditional treatment options may opt for ART.
+ART is exceptionally helpful for people living with chronic pain syndromes It can help patients ranging from the elderly to younger individuals who are actively involved in sport or other recreation.
+In addition, anyone who has been unable to get optimal pain relief through traditional treatment options may benefit from ART.

 How do overuse muscle injuries develop?

-Human muscles have a remarkable tendency to respond to stress and obnoxious stimuli, such as abuse or overuse of muscles, continuous repetitive motion, or sudden strong impact of force in the wrong direction.
+Human muscles have a remarkable tendency to respond to stress, overuse of muscles, continuous repetitive motion, or sudden strong impact of force in the wrong direction.
 In such scenarios, musculoskeletal injury is mainly due to:

 - Hypoxic condition, i.e. not getting sufficient oxygen